Just take it 🌏

 6

-Start with the scraped data
+Start with the scraped table

 7